Showing posts with label Voigtländer. Show all posts

 No more tour boats

-Up through February (of 2020), 3 or 4 river tour boats per week moored at the Vicksburg waterfront.
+Up through February (2020), three or four river tour boats per week moored at the Vicksburg waterfront.
 The river cruise business was devastated by the 2007-2008 recession but had nicely recovered.
 The tourists took busses to the Vicksburg National Military Park, to museums, and to some of the churches.
 I am not sure if they spent all that much in town, but it was nice to see visitors.
 This is a photograph of the "America" moored at the waterfront during happier times in 2019.
 We also saw many visitors from Europe, especially music lovers who drove Route US 61, the "Blues Highway," but they, too, are not here now.

 Paddlewheeler "America," Levee Street, Vicksburg, Mississippi (Fuji Acros film, Voigtlander Vito BL camera, 50mm ƒ/3.5 Color-Scopar lens, Leitz polarizer)